Two new nurse-led clinics open in Montreal amid ER overcrowding

 A similar clinic, the first in Montreal, launched in early December at the CLSC Olivier Guimond, which is located near the Maisonneuve-Rosemont and Santa Cabrini hospitals.

-On Thursday, health authorities also announced the launch of a clinic in the Saguenay region, and told The Canadian Press there will soon be news of a fifth operation.
+On Thursday, health authorities also announced the launch of a clinic in the Saguenay region that's expected to open on Dec.
+12, and told The Canadian Press there will soon be news of a fifth operation.

 The clinics will take patients who are referred by ER triage nurses if they are deemed to have non-urgent or semi-urgent cases when they arrive at a hospital.